metssigadus/ArduinoShieldMonster/README.md

 The success so far:

 - Arduino Uno struggles to provide power.
 There are glitches sometimes.
 An external PSU should be better ;).
 - mechanical rework for LCD was successful.
-LCDKeypadCheck says: BL Cirquit Good, see http://forum.arduino.cc//index.php?topic=96747 .The most critical operation was soldering off the LCD subassembly.
-I did it partially mechanically - sawing through the 10 pins and desoldering the rest six pins.
-Very naturally, the pin headers for the LCD were to be substituted.
+LCDKeypadCheck says: BL Cirquit Good, see http://forum.arduino.cc//index.php?topic=96747 .
 - UdpNtpClient works well.
 - EtherLCDserver works well
 - tried to implement Syslog by arcao https://github.com/arcao/Syslog but did not succeed - the sketch hangs right after first syslog.log call.
-Will return to that later.
+Had to use a much more simpler hack.

 While people were at Rammstein concert (2017-06-11), I soldered the Sensor Board: